 Analogous to the deployment perfection section, let’s start by looking at how organizations below the top tier view their WMS and distribution systemic ecosystem.
 These firms have a WMS deployed, but it lives an isolated life from other systems, aside from those necessary for standard operation – Think ERP, and perhaps conventional automation (conveyance) in a slightly automated facility.
 Ultimately, these organizations fail to harness the data and capability of their WMS to act like a hub to other lightweight, best of breed solution spokes that can extend the ability of their WMS, further reduce deployment windows, or connect the WMS to other systems seamlessly to create multi-system visibility and workflow automation.

-First, they explore vendor-based solutions that offer the opportunity to extend the value and usage of the data the WMS generates.
+The most successful firms recognize their WMS is a platform or foundation to build upon.
+They explore vendor-based solutions that offer the opportunity to extend the value and usage of the data the WMS generates.
 Examples of these include labor or workforce management solutions (WLM/WFM).
 They leverage data and timestamps within the WMS to compare performance against engineered standards.
 In its most simplistic sense, it knows how long it should take an operator to pick up product, transport it somewhere else, and then deposit said product.
 This allows the operation to understand true employee performance, their best and worst performers, reinforce best practices, and implement incentive pay for those capable of beating standard.
 Other examples include modules with enhanced benefits to functional areas like slotting, tasking, or visibility.